apache/beam/templates/README.md

 the necessary information to run the job.
 This template already has such [metadata file](kafka-to-pubsub/src/main/resources/kafka_to_pubsub_metadata.json) in resources.

-Go to the template folder:
+Navigate to the template folder:

 ```
 cd /path/to/beam/templates/kafka-to-pubsub